-PARIS21’s neutrality has earned it the trust of developing countries and strong relationships with National Statistical Offices (NSOs).
-This work provides PARIS21 a strong advantage in continuing to provide guidance and develop frameworks, with a focus on improving national statistical systems, strengthening regional co-operation and improving access and use of statistics.
+PARIS21 provides guidance and frameworks which focus on improving national statistical systems, strengthening regional co-operation and improving access and use of statistics.

-An National Strategy for the Development of Statistics (NSDS) provides a country with a five to ten year strategy developing statistical capacity across the entire NSS and responding to national and international data demands.
+We help countries to design and implement national strategies for the development of statistics (NSDS) which provide countries with a five-to-ten year strategy to develop statistical capacity across the entire NSS and effectively respond to national and international data demands.

 PARIS21 also supports the development of Regional Strategies for the Development of Statistics (RSDSs) whereby countries can collectively prepare an action plan that allows them to meet regional integration policy and agenda requirements.